 In order to evaluate the regression testing impact when modifying a particular procedure, we perform the logical "OR" of the overall data and control dependency graphs.
 Before performing this operation, it is necessary to take the transpose of the control dependency graph.
 The reason for this is that a control dependence from procedure X to procedure Y means that that Y must be checked if X changes.
-On the other hand, a data dependence from procedure X to procedure Y means that X must be checked if Y changes.
-By taking the transpose of the control graph prior to the combination with the data graph, we ensure consistency from a regression testing impact perspective.
+On the other hand, a data dependence from procedure X to procedure Y means that that control graph prior to the combination with the data graph, we ensure consistency from a regression testing impact perspective.